Skip to content

 Configure

 The parent/child settings are maintained in the child layer’s QGIS Server keyword list.
-Pozi obtains these settings, along with any other keywords, when it loads and imports and project’s catalogue.
+Pozi obtains these settings, along with any other keywords, when it loads and imports a project’s catalogue.

 Only the child dataset needs to be configured with the keyword settings.
-The parent dataset needs no configuration for it to used by a child dataset.
+The parent dataset needs no configuration to be used by a child dataset.

 Below are details of how to derive and combine the components of the keyword setting.